-The way Tantra is practiced comes in some “colors,” which is just one of many approaches of categorizing Tantra, and in this post we’ll going to take look at the perceived differences between White Tantra, Red Tantra, Dark Tantra and Black Tantra.
+The way Tantra is practiced comes in some “colors,” which is just one of many approaches of categorizing Tantra, and in this post we’ll going to take look at the perceived differences between White Tantra, Red Tantra, Dark Tantra, and Black Tantra.

 In addition, one may also encounter Pink Tantra and Grey Tantra.
-We’ll not describe these types in this article, but do give the idea: Pink Tantra is usually considered a blend between White Tantra and Red Tantra, and Grey Tantra a blend between White Tantra and Black Tantra.
+We’ll not describe these types in this article, but do give you the idea: Pink Tantra is usually considered a blend between White Tantra and Red Tantra, and Grey Tantra a blend between White Tantra and Black Tantra.

 But first this: Tantra as a whole is all about embracing our complete being and expressions in order to become and be a whole person, without separating our various inner and outer aspects in distinct realms.
 It means to come to a liberation of the suppressed parts of our being, which often lay in the moral, sensual and sexual sphere.
 It’s basically about bringing all parts of our being into full consciousness and to finally transcend them into bliss and spiritual enlightenment.